 About Eclipse Metals

-Eclipse Metals Ltd is an Australian mineral exploration company focused on exploring multi-commodity mineralisation.
+Eclipse Metals Ltd (ASX: EPM) is an Australian mineral exploration company focused on discovery of multi-commodity mineralisation.

-The company has an impressive portfolio of assets in Australia prospective for manganese, uranium, gold, vanadium and precious metals in 19 tenements and applications over an area of approximately 9,200 sqkm, and in addition, has acquired ownership of the Ivittuut project in Greenland, the world’s largest historical cryolite mine which has rare earth potential.
+The company has acquired the Ivigtût project in Greenland, the world’s largest historical cryolite mine which has rare earth potential.
+It also has an impressive portfolio of assets in Australia prospective for manganese, uranium, gold, vanadium and precious metals in 19 tenements and applications over an area of approximately 9,200 sqkm.

-The Company’s mission is to increase Shareholder wealth through capital growth and ultimately, dividends.
+The Company’s mission is to increase Shareholder wealth through realising the value of its projects.
 Eclipse plans to achieve this goal by exploring for and developing viable mineral deposits to generate mining or joint venture income.

 View Our Projects

-Eclipse Metals Limited holds an impressive portfolio of over 8,044km2 in the Northern Territory and Queensland.
+Eclipse Metals Limited holds an impressive portfolio of over 8,000km2 in the Northern Territory and Queensland.

 Eclipse Metals Ltd currently hold approx. 1,400 sqkm of exploration ground in the highly prospective Alligator Rivers Uranium Province (ARUP).
 The ARUP hosts approximately 30% of the world uranium deposits and accounts for over 95% of past production and known resources in the Northern Territory.